Alejandro-Roldan/mpc-scripts/README.md

 # mpc-scripts
-Whatever mpc scripts I come up with
+Whatever mpc scripts I come up with.

+One liners as much as possible.
+Maybe both a script and a one liner.

 RandAlbum
 -----------